Skip to main content

 The Stack

-In his work, Benjamin Bratton has developed the concept of "The Stack" as a way of understanding the layers of infrastructure that make up contemporary digital networks and systems.
-The stack refers to the various layers of hardware, software, protocols, and standards that make up these systems, and how they…
+Understanding the stack The concept of "The Stack" provides a comprehensive framework for understanding the layers of infrastructure that make up contemporary digital networks and systems.
+The stack consists of various layers of hardware, software, protocols and standards, all interconnected and interdependent.
+This framework helps in organizing and comprehending the…

 Read More